Sitecore-Community/Sitecore.Speak.Guidance/Application Development/General Guidelines/ApplicationDefinitionStorage.md

+---
+layout: default
-# Application Definition Storage #
+title: Application Definition Storage
+---

 The following guidelines apply to business applications created by Sitecore for release as part of the Sitecore platform.